-The Company is a member of Insurance Australia Group Limited ("IAG Group") and is committed to operate and comply with all the IAG Group operating policies and procedures, except where they are inconsistent with the requirements of New Zealand law or regulations or where the Board considers they are not in the best interests of the Company.
+The Company is a member of Insurance Australia Group Limited ("IAG Group") and is committed to operating and complying with all IAG Group operating policies and procedures, except where they are inconsistent with the requirements of New Zealand law or regulations, or where the Board considers they are not in the best interests of the Company.
 Where further refinement of IAG Group policies and procedures is required to better reflect the New Zealand regulatory, legislative or operating environment, the Company has specific policies in place to address the New Zealand situation.